geoffroypeeters/deeplearning-101-audiomir_book/task_autotagging_frontend.md

 #### RWC-Popular-Chord (AIST-Annotations)

-[RWC-Popular-Chord (AIST-Annotations)](https://staff.aist.go.jp/m.goto/RWC-MDB/AIST-Annotation/){cite}`DBLP:conf/ismir/GotoHNO02`, {cite}`DBLP:conf/ismir/Goto06` is one of the earliest and remains one of the most comprehensive datasets, featuring annotations for genre, structure, beat, chords, and multiple pitches.
-We use the subset of tracks named `Popular-Music-Dataset`. \
+[RWC-Popular-Chord (AIST-Annotations)](https://staff.aist.go.jp/m.goto/RWC-MDB/AIST-Annotation/){cite}`DBLP:conf/ismir/GotoHNO02`, {cite}`DBLP:conf/ismir/Goto06` is one of the earliest and remains one of the most comprehensive datasets, featuring annotations for genre, structure, beat, chords, and multiple pitches.\
+We use the subset of 100 tracks named `Popular-Music-Dataset` and the **chord segments annotations** which we map to a simplified 25 elements dictionary `maj/min/N`. \
 *This dataset has been made available online with Masataka Goto's permission specifically for this tutorial.
 For any other use, please contact Masataka Goto to obtain authorization.*

 ```python